 2017 BMW M9 Design

 In terms of design, BMW will not recycle the look of the i8 but they will offer something a bit more impressive than that.
 The car will feature a full carbon fiber shell which will make it the only supercar to offer such a feature.
 This should allow them to design a more intricate design with more aggressive features than the i8.
 Also, this new design of the body will have to withstand much higher forces due to the more powerful powertrain installed in the car.
+Click here to check how the armored BMW looks.

 Inside the cabin, the futuristic interior of the i8 will not be used.
 Instead, the 2017 BMW M9 is actually expected to get something a bit more minimalistic with a more refined design and also more premium materials.
 Carbon fiber inserts and Alcantara leather will be found even in the base model.